-Assignments will be submitted by electronic submission using MUSO/Blackboard.
+Assignments will be submitted by electronic submission to MUSO or to the tutor by alternative arrangement.
 Do not email submissions.
-The due date is the date by which the submission must be uploaded.
+The due date is the date by which the submission must be received/the date by which the the submission is to be posted.